facelessuser/pyspelling/docs/src/markdown/filters.md

 ## Available Filters

-PySpelling comes with a couple of builtin filters.
+PySpelling comes with a couple of built-in filters.

 ### Markdown